Helping Children Cope With Public Tragedies and Natural Disasters

-After a public tragedy or natural disaster, generally, if a child receives adequate support from his or her support system, the reactions described above gradually abate.
+After a public tragedy or natural disaster, reactions will gradually abate if a child receives adequate support from parents, adults and familiar routines.

-If any of the physical, emotional or cognitive reactions mentioned above continue for any significant period, become debilitating for the child and/or the family, or have adverse effects on school performance, peer relationships, achieving developmental milestones, etc., professional help should be sought.
+Seek professional help if any of the physical, emotional or cognitive reactions described above continue for any significant period, become debilitating for the child and/or the family, or have adverse effects on school performance, peer relationships, achieving developmental milestones, etc.

-In addition, these factors merit immediate attention as well: frequent aggressive emotional outbursts, serious problems at school, preoccupation with the traumatic event or extreme
+Other factors that merit immediate attention include frequent aggressive emotional outbursts, serious problems at school, preoccupation with the traumatic event or extreme withdrawal.

-As warranted, parents should seek help from the school counselor/psychologist, their child’s pediatrician, a faith practitioner or a mental health professional who specializes in working with children.
+As warranted, parents should seek help from a school counselor/psychologist, pediatrician, faith practitioner or child/adolescent mental health professional.

 Organizations Providing Assistance with Traumatic Stress Response